Galser/packer-ubuntu/README.md

   Password (will be hidden):
   Token description (Defaults to "Vagrant login from ***.home"):
   ```
-- To publish box (you will need organization - if you jsut have create account - will be the same as your user name), enter :
+- To publish box (you will need organization - if you just have created account - it will be the same as your user name), enter :
   ```
   vagrant cloud publish YOUR_OGRANIZATION/ubuntu-1804-vbox 0.0.1 virtualbox ubuntu-1804-vbox.box
   ```